 Here is start of a series of ponds & millraces which served Gun Powder Mills of Upper Chilworth in the late 17th Century.
 A mill was still in use (producing animal feed) up to 1990s, but now site is small housing estate.
 Active water channels provide atmosphere as you walk on road through estate.

-Find exist off estate road at left turning around pond.
+Find exit off estate road at left turning around pond.
 Footpath becomes restrictive as you pass house to right and then heavy mud hinders progress, and the pigs in field to right wonder why your fretting.
 After mud, cross small stream & stile to enter onto an old 17th century 'floating' meadow.

 After 2 fields, turn right at lane then after bridge, left for start of Nature walk following the Tilling Bourne & passing Gun Powder Mill ruins.
 Display board gives history & maps out the ruins.
 I think all we need know is the powder process was complicated, dangerous & dirty - in more ways than one.